 Thinking of visiting the tiny Tuscan town of Pisa?
-Most people visit on a day trip from Florence, drawn by Pisa's calling card, the mysterious Leaning Tower of Pisa.
+Most people visit on a day trip from Florence.
+They’re drawn by Pisa’s calling card, the mysterious Leaning Tower of Pisa.

-If you need to check the Leaning Tower off your Italy bucket list, here's a quick guide to 19 tips and important things to know before visiting Pisa.
-Pisa isn't just about the (overrated) Leaning Tower.
+If you need to check the Leaning Tower off your Italy bucket list, here are 19 tips and important things to know before visiting Pisa.
+Pisa isn’t just about the (overrated) Leaning Tower.

-There's actually quite a lot of amazing cultural things to see and do in Pisa, for art and history lovers.
-This guide will help you have an efficient day trip and avoid making mistakes in Pisa.
+There’s actually quite a lot of amazing cultural things to see and do in Pisa, for art and history lovers.
+These Pisa tips will help you have an efficient day trip and avoid making mistakes in Pisa.

 For starters, Pisa’s Field of Miracles has a fantastic array of Romanesque, Medieval, and Early Renaissance art and architecture.
 The town itself is picturesque with a nice city museum, elegant piazzas, and pretty churches.